January 9, 2023

 Get to know some shortcuts

-There are a ton of keyboard shortcuts on Slack that can drastically improve your productivity.
+There are a ton of keyboard shortcuts and Slash commands on Slack that can drastically improve your productivity.
 It may not seem like much, but if there’s an action you’re often doing (such as creating a new message or changing your status), the time saved by using a shortcut will really add up.

 Like we discussed earlier, apps and integrations are really what makes Slack special.
 Whether it’s integrating your Slack workspace with other tools your team uses, or installing dedicated Slack apps, there’s a lot of potential for you to make your company more efficient or improve team culture with apps.